 Even if you love rowing, you can do a HIIT workout one day, then do a long, moderate row the next time around.
 Stop rowing in the middle of your routine to do some Pilates or jumping jacks.
 Keep your body guessing and you will become a calorie-burning master!

-I encourage you to get up, get moving, and happy rowing!
+I encourage you to get up, get moving, and have fun rowing!

 Written by Petra Amara – RowingCrazy.com